The average hourly pay for an Electrician with Programmable Logic Controllers (PLC) / Automation skills is $25.93.

-Popular Skills for Electrician
+What Are Popular Skills for Electricians?

-Skills that pay less than market rate include Electronic Troubleshooting, Residential, Maintenance, Troubleshooting and Commercial.
+Skills that pay less than market rate include Electronic Troubleshooting, Maintenance, Residential, Troubleshooting and Commercial.

-Pay by Experience Level for Electrician
+What is the Pay by Experience Level for Electricians?

-An entry-level Electrician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $17.65 based on 62 salaries.
-An early career Electrician with 1-4 years of experience earns an average total compensation of $19.56 based on 379 salaries.
-A mid-career Electrician with 5-9 years of experience earns an average total compensation of $24.07 based on 465 salaries.
-An experienced Electrician with 10-19 years of experience earns an average total compensation of $26.96 based on 636 salaries.
-In their late career (20 years and higher), employees earn an average total compensation of $29.
+An entry-level Electrician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $17.86 based on 16 salaries.
+An early career Electrician with 1-4 years of experience earns an average total compensation of $20.46 based on 200 salaries.
+A mid-career Electrician with 5-9 years of experience earns an average total compensation of $24.94 based on 248 salaries.
+An experienced Electrician with 10-19 years of experience earns an average total compensation of $27.70 based on 383 salaries.
+In their late career (20 years and higher), employees earn an average total compensation of $30.

 Pay Difference by Location